 Safety on Cruise Ships

 According to Forbes, about 20 million people use a cruise ship annually.
-Forbes also reports that a cruise ship has a large crew and an extensive amount of equipment dedicated to safety.
-The Cruise Lines International Association asserts that a cruise ship will have at least 60 safety, environmental, and health inspections each year.
+Forbes also reports that cruise ships have large crews and an extensive amount of equipment dedicated to safety.
+The Cruise Lines International Association reports that a single cruise ship will have at least 60 safety, environmental, and health inspections each year.
 Additionally, the U.S. Coast Guard frequently inspects ships docked at American ports.